Penn Charter Terms

 Teaching & Learning Center (TLC)

 Located on the second floor of the John.
-F. Gummer Library, the TLC is a nationally recognized model for professional development that empowers teachers and staff to further their professional growth as a means to ensuring PC students receive an outstanding education.
+F. Gummere Library, the TLC is a nationally recognized model for professional development that empowers teachers and staff to further their professional growth as a means to ensuring PC students receive an outstanding education.
+It offers course work, workshops, conferences and other enrichment opportunities in which faculty and staff can continue to grow as educators and education professionals.
+It is done individually, as a small group, division, and sometimes as a whole faculty/staff group.

 The library located in the Lower School.